Find schools that offer these popular programs

 Overview of the GED in Illinois

 The General Educational Development test is an option for those who wish to fill the gap that can result from the lack of a high school diploma.
-According to the American Council on Education (ACE), 98% of universities and colleges accepted the GED credential in lieu of a traditional high school diploma as of 2007 (www.acenet.edu).
-Most employers who require a high school diploma will recognize the GED credential, which also meets the standard for joining the armed forces.
+According to the GED Testing Service, which is owned by the American Council on Education (ACE), 97% of colleges and employers recognize the GED credential (www.GEDTestingSerivce.com).
 In Illinois, the Illinois Community College Board (ICCB) administers the test.

 Who Is Eligible to Take the GED?

-According to the ICCB, you must be at least 17 years of age to take the GED.
-In addition, if you have been enrolled in any type of school - even a home school environment - in the past 12 months, a letter of withdrawal from that school will be necessary.
+In Illinois, you must be at least 18 years of age to take the GED.
+However, individuals who are 16 or 17 years old may be eligible for the exam if certain criteria is met.
+You should contact your local Regional Office of Education (www.isbe.net/regionaloffices) for more information.
 At least 30 days of Illinois residency is also required to take the test in Illinois.
 Individuals with certain documented disabilities can request and receive accommodations in order to complete the exam.
 The test is not available online, but can only be completed at official testing centers.